-While she has yet to adopt a full-vegan diet, the benefits of a plant-based diet will not pass her by, which is why the Duchess of Sussex, as well as musical superstar Beyonce, are so quick to adopt it.
+While she has yet to adopt a full-vegan diet, the benefits of a plant-based diet will not pass her by, which is why the Duchess of Sussex, as well as music superstar Beyonce, are so quick to adopt it.

-If you cut meat and increase your intake of plant-based foods will reduce your risk of heart disease, but it has also been associated with a lowered risk of type 2 diabetes, obesity and even slowing down the progression of Alzheimer’s disease (1).
+If you cut meat and increasing your intake of plant-based foods will reduce your risk of heart disease, but it has also been associated with a lowered risk of type 2 diabetes, obesity and even slowing down the progression of Alzheimer’s disease (1).